In short: IT is not being used effectively to manage and assess itself

 And, no, I’m not talking advanced AI, machine learning or self-healing here (although these “AIOps” things can be amazing with the right foundations in place) I’m talking about the basics of knowing and managing your IT assets.
 This is a fundamental part of what is referred to as IT hygiene.

 Computers by their very nature are things that can be queried, inspected and changed automatically and programmatically.
 Modern DevOps and cloud are great examples of automation creating business outcomes using things like Infrastructure as Code (IaC).
-However, in most cases today, computers are still being catalogued manually by burdensome and broken processes.
+However, in most cases today, computers are still being cataloged manually by burdensome and broken processes.
 Why should we rely on manual processes to manage and control technology assets?
 These things are digital already, but the management of them is in dire need of transformation.
-It’s also starting to really hurt large organisations—a lack of true visibility makes business agility and effective risk management near impossible and financially, a mess, thanks to numerous inefficiencies in people, process and technology.
+It’s also starting to really hurt large organizations—a lack of true visibility makes business agility and effective risk management near impossible and financially, a mess, thanks to numerous inefficiencies in people, process and technology.

 How did we get here?

 This is a classic ‘the cobbler’s children have broken shoes’ situation.
 IT is often so focused on delivering direct business value that there isn’t the time or budget to manage IT itself better.
 However, this gets super embarrassing for organizations when they get breached after someone forgot to do the basics of IT hygiene (including patching, configuring and maintaining systems) and the IT team finds out they didn’t ever have full visibility of the assets the organization has.
 Maybe external auditors then come in to do an IT audit and in many cases, the only way to do it is for consultants to go around with clipboards and spreadsheets and work out what is what in order to assess the health of an organizations controls or compliance status.